Blamechance/digital-cottage/content/Notes from the Study/Vector Search Retrieval and Distance Metrics.md

 The two common types of retrieval methods are:
 ## K-nearest Neighbor (kNN)
-This algorithm ensures the retrieval of the true `k` nearest neighbors to a query vector.
+This algorithm ensures the retrieval of the true number of nearest neighbors (`k`) for a given query vector.
 It does this by computing distances to every vector in that vector space — in this sense, it is often referred to as a "*brute force search*".
 - Due to the brute-forcing and thorough computations, it is best served in small to medium datasets (thousands to low millions of vectors).
 - However, it provides perfect accuracy in captured neighbors.
 - Index data structures are simplistic.